lwerdna/workbench/binja-faq/README.md

 ```

 # How can I set a function boundary?

+**Quick answer:** You can set function starts, but you can't set the end of a function because Binja doesn't conceptualize functions that way.

 Mostly you can't, you must rely on analysis.
 Analysis performs actions like making functions at call destinations and potentially ending functions at returns.